 - International wire: $39

 For our purposes, we are looking at making payments with a credit card.
-That will incur a 2.85% fee.
+That will incur a 2.9% fee.
 Is it worth it?
 We'll analyze that in a bit.
 For comparison, PayPal charges 2.9% + 30 cents to send money with your credit card as a source (not purchases, but bill pay / person-to-person payments).
-So, when it comes to fees, Plastiq comes out ahead.
+So, when it comes to fees, they’re about the same.

-Additionally, Plastiq often runs promotions that bring the service fee down to below 2%, such as via bulk or recurring payments.
+Additionally, Plastiq has previously run promotions that brought the service fee below 2%, such as via bulk or recurring payments.
 In some rare instances, Plastiq has even removed service fees altogether in the past for utility payments.
-Most of Plastiq's promotional service fees have required payments with a MasterCard.
+Most of Plastiq's promotional service fees have required payments with a Mastercard.
+And we haven't seen any of these promotions since Plastiq underwent bankruptcy proceedings and a change of ownership.
+We don't know if or when these might return.

 What Types of Payments Are Not Allowed?

 Plastiq will not allow you to send a payment to yourself or your spouse.
-They will also not allow any type of payment initiated for the sake of sending money.
+You also can't make any type of payment initiated for the sake of sending money.
 A legitimate good or service must be provided, and Plastiq may request proof of such good or service.

 ---|---|---|

-Since most cards earn just 1 point or mile per dollar spent, even in the best situations you are probably paying more to get the points than what the points are worth.
+Since most cards earn just 1 point or mile per dollar spent on “other” purchases, even in the best situations you are probably paying more to get the points than what the points are worth.
 So when would using Plastiq make sense?

 Meet minimum spending requirements

-Using Plastiq can help you meet minimum spend requirements more easily.
+Using Plastiq can help you meet minimum spending requirements more easily.
 For many people, their largest expense each month is housing.
-Putting your rent / mortgage payment onto a credit card can shift considerable spending onto a credit card, easily meeting your welcome offer requirements.
+Putting your rent or mortgage payment onto a credit card can shift considerable spending onto a credit card, easily meeting your welcome offer requirements.

 In these situations, is it worth it?
 It depends on the person, but let's review those Plastiq fees when considering a lump of points.
-Here, we'll imaginee putting $3,000 of spending onto a card via Plastiq and some potential points that could be earned this way.
-Paying $3,000 through Plastiq would cost $85.50 in fees.
-But here's what it can earn you:
+Here, we'll imagine putting $3,000 of spending onto a card via Plastiq and some potential points that could be earned this way.
+Paying $3,000 through Plastiq would cost $87 in fees, as well as assuming fees for two checks in the mail ($1.49 each).
+That's a total of $89.98 in fees, but here's what it can earn you:

 Welcome Offer | Points Earned (Including 1X earning on spend) | Fee Per Point Generated |